 - Admin will publish your course

-- No costs required to create or publish content
+- No costs are required to create or publish content

 - Maintenance fees aren’t required

-- Widespread community will have access to your class
+- The widespread community will have access to your class

 - Your course will most likely need to undergo sales and discounts — understanding Udemy’s policies beforehand is essential